kimmykokonut/Capstone/api/README.md

 ### Notes to self
 - should test.rest be in git or not?
-- need to add listener for trip lottery to happen on reg_close date (right now an endpoint which will be a button for testing.)
 - make pw stricter but not during testing
 - better security: https at deploy
 - in deploy: change views-login&signup: secure=False to TRUE once in https